 Planting Sweet Potato Container Crops

 When growing a potted sweet potato plant, the first thing to consider is the choice of a suitable container.
 Avoid plastic or metal containers, but clay is great and a whiskey barrel makes a fine choice.
 Be sure the pot has four or more holes for drainage.
 Potted sweet potatoes prefer well-draining, sandy soil to which you should add compost.
 Plant your yam slips 12 inches (31 cm.) apart.
 Keep the potted sweet potato start indoors for 12 weeks before moving it outside, at least four weeks after the last frost.
 Water the potted sweet potato once a week or as needed depending on rainfall.
 Do not overwater!

 Harvesting Container Grown Sweet Potatoes

 Container grown sweet potatoes should be ready for harvest after 150 days and certainly just after a vine killing frost.
-Gently dig up with a garden fork and allow drying and curing for 10 days, ideally in an area with a temperature of 80-85 degrees F. (near a furnace?) and with high relative humidity.
-To increase the humidity, you can place the sweet potatoes in boxes or crates and cover them with paper or cloth, or pack in perforated plastic bags.
+Gently dig up with a garden fork and allow drying and curing for ten days, ideally in an area with a temperature of 80 to 85 degrees F. (27-29 C.) (possibly near a furnace) and with high relative humidity.
+To increase the humidity, place the sweet potatoes in boxes or crates and cover them with paper or cloth or pack in perforated plastic bags.
 Store in a cool, dry place between 55 and 60 degrees F. (13-16 C.).
 You may also freeze or can the resulting container grown sweet potatoes if desired.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Amy Grant has been gardening for 30 years and writing for 15.
 A professional chef and caterer, Amy's area of expertise is culinary gardening.